Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 Gh T 'i 'u `S

-(3) Another innovation was the neo-syllabary: the alphabetic letters were used as syllabograms, with three syllables (-a, -i, -u) for each consonant, as in the proto-syllabary (and there is an analogy in the cuneo-consonantary with three characters for 'Alep with these three vowels); generally speaking, the various syllables for each consonant were marked by a change in stance or shape for the usual character.
+(3) Another innovation was the neo-syllabary: the alphabetic letters were used as syllabograms, with three syllables (-a, -i, -u) for each consonant, as in the proto-syllabary (and there is a partial analogy in the cuneo-consonantary with its three characters for 'Alep representing these three vowels); generally speaking, the various syllables for each consonant were marked by a change in stance or shape for the usual character.
 This time the roles have been reversed: a consonantary engenders a syllabary.

 Izbet Sartah (Ebenezer) neo-syllabic ostracon

-Examples of all five of these varieties could be lurking in the ruins of Lakish (Tell Lachish), and we will test this idea when we come to examine the new sherd from that city.
+Examples of all five of these early West Semitic varieties could be lurking in the ruins of Lakish (Tel Lachish), and we will test this idea when we come to examine the new sherd from that city.

 It so happens that a similar statement has been found in a syllabic inscription at a silver mine at Kongsberg in Norway.